dhurimkelmendi/pack_delivery_api/README.md

 -	Request id generation(KSUID): https://github.com/segmentio/ksuid
 -	Logging: https://github.com/sirupsen/logrus

+## Running the API
+There are two options to run the API:
+### Using go cli commands
+1. Make sure you have Postgres running
+2. Add your env variables(check config/config.go) for db credentials
+3. Run `make migrate`(this will run migrations and then run the server)
+4. Go to `localhost:8080` to access the API
+### Using Docker
+1. Run `docker-compose up`.
+This will create two containers: one for the Postgres db, and another for the API.
+2. Go to `localhost:8080` to access the API

+## Running the tests
+To run tests, run `go test ./controllers ./services`

+To see the API up and running, visit https://pack-delivery-api.onrender.com/api/v1/products and make a POST request.
+Make sure you provide the correct request body so that it passes the API validations.

 ## Endpoints
 /POST `/api/v1/products`
 Enables the end user to order products defined by the request body.
 It will return the response as stated below.